LizzGarleb/holbertonschool-low_level_programming/README.md

 17. Hash Tables = Code examples of hash tables in C programming.

 Thanks you for visiting the Holberton School Low Level Programming repository!
 Hope that the code example demonstrates in this repository will be helpful in your software engineering journey.

+## About Me
+Hi, Im Lizbeth Garcia the developer behind this project.
+To connect with me professionaly and explore more about my work, I invite you to visit my LinkedIn profile ([Lizbeth Garcia](https://www.linkedin.com/in/lizbeth-garcia-53657a22a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B0ioxuQ4BQy2Z%2Fclq%2BYgMvQ%3D%3D) ).
+There, you can find articles, and professional experiences.
+For more casual discussion and tech insight, feel free to follow me on Twitter ([@GarlebLizz](https://twitter.com/GarlebLizz)) or Instagram ([@CodewithLizz](https://www.instagram.com/codewithlizz/)).
+I look foward to connecting with you!